jtara1/tele/README.md

 think about the changes you need to make, especially to the several variables

-### Firewall
+### Publish

-On host OS and its network, you should expose or redirect to its `localhost:3101` and add security.
+On host OS and its network, you should expose or redirect to its `localhost:3101`

+### Security

+Add security.
 Change grafana dashboard password.
 Allowlist your IP from which you're accessing it. etc

 ## Deploy